reHackable/awesome-reMarkable/README.md

   - `thickness` - Adds more pen thickness options.
   - `uncompressCreate` - Expands "+" menu with separate folder/notebook/page options.
 - [xovi-tripletap](https://github.com/rmitchellscott/xovi-tripletap) - Start xovi with a triple-press of the power button.

-## Device Tools

-- [paginator](https://github.com/aflusche/paginator) - Physical foot pedal to turn pages on the device with no hands (e.g. for playing sheet music).
-- [remarvin](https://github.com/plan5/remarvin) - Profile and file encrytion manager that allows to manage notebooks for different users and to optionally protect the files with a password through gocryptfs-based encryption (device only).
-- [rm-version-switcher](https://github.com/rmitchellscott/rm-version-switcher) - An interactive CLI application for switching between installed reMarkable OS versions.
-- [rmtree](https://github.com/rmitchellscott/rmtree) - Unix-style tree command for the reMarkable's document filesystem.
-- [splash.dat converter](https://gist.github.com/iTrooz/fddfcce03c1c44b04231be73d6e7982a) - Simple script to convert an image to the rM2 .dat format for a splash screen.

-## GUI Clients

-- [asTounding](https://github.com/jlarriba/astounding) -  A multiplatform GUI application for the reMarkable cloud, including Linux.
-- [RemaPy](https://github.com/peerdavid/remapy) - GUI to browse, download/upload files and backup the tablet (also on Linux) using the cloud.
-- [reMarkable Connection Utility (RCU)](http://www.davisr.me/projects/rcu/) - Cross-platform local/offline client for managing backups, screenshots, notebooks, templates, wallpaper, firmware, and third-party software.
-Typed text and snap highlight extraction.
-Virtual printer for native print-to-tablet.
-- [reMarkable Remember](https://github.com/ds160/remarkable-remember) - A cross-platform client for offline management of backups, notebooks, templates and hand writing recognition via MyScript.
-- [reMarkable-assistant](https://github.com/richeymichael/remarkable-assistant) - Manage templates, splash screens, and settings on your reMarkable tablet.
-- [reMarkable-hyutilities](https://github.com/moovida/remarkable-hyutilities) - A GUI written in java to backup your device, upload templates and modify splash screens.
-- [ReMy](https://github.com/bordaigorl/remy) - A GUI to browse, preview documents, export documents with custom settings, all via SSH (no cloud needed); works from local raw backups too.
-- [rm-exporter](https://github.com/chopikus/rm-exporter) - Exports any combination of folders and large notes locally, supports Windows/MacOS/Linux.
-- [rM2 Template Helper](https://www.freeremarkabletools.com/) Windows tool for template management, and to download community templates.
-- [rMExplorer](https://github.com/bruot/pyrmexplorer/wiki) - GUI to browse, download/upload files and backup the tablet without using the cloud.
-- [rmUploader](https://github.com/lobre/rmuploader) - Simple web app to upload epub or pdf files to the reMarkable tablet via drag and drop.
-- [rmWebUI](https://github.com/polletfa/rmWebUI) - Simple web interface to the reMarkable&reg; cloud.
-- (Unmaintained) [Slithin](https://github.com/furesoft/Slithin) - Free Management Application for Windows/Linux/MacOS.

 ## Other